Cryptodog/cryptodog/README.md

 If you just want to test out Cryptodog, we have a [client hosted on GitHub Pages](https://cryptodog.github.io).

+## Bugs

 Bug reports are encouraged!
 If you find a flaw in the Cryptodog client or server, please open an issue here on GitHub.

+If you believe the issue is particularly sensitive with regard to security, we would appreciate *coordinated disclosure*.
+Our security contact is security@crypto.dog, and you can find our PGP key [here](https://crypto.dog/security.asc).

 ## Security Caveats